buddywinangun/codeigniter-xtend/packages/route/README.md

-# CodeIgniter Laravel-like static routes and filters
+# CodeIgniter Xtend routes and filters

 A little group or libraries that let Codeigniter work as a static routing system with filters as simmilar to the Laravel routing system as I could have done.

-## Licensing

-For now I'm not licensing this work.
-It has some code from the Bonfire Project, wich keeps their license rights.

 ## Future plans